Updated: 4/26/2021 | What It’s Like to Be With a Narcissist

 I learned that what I had done was exposed his bad behavior by demanding that he change if things were to work out between us.
 I wanted him to tell the truth and that request put him in a hard spot (narcissist injury).
 He reacted the way he did.
 I felt bad for a bit, then realized I am too old for this shit.
 We’re in our mid-30s FFS.
 Why is this happening?

 Time to Go Home

 We ended our trip one day early.
 Rebooked our flights and he sent me texts stating that he loved me, sorry it didn’t work out, and that he wanted some time apart.
 I just felt like it was a lie after lie.
 If he were really sorry and wanted to work things out, it would have never gotten to this point.

 He also said, “I’m not mad at you.
 Sorry for fighting, I wish we could have gotten along more.”

 And the fighting was so much more than that.
 It included character judgment, stereotyping, gaslighting, manipulating, projecting, and the whole fucking gamut.
-It drained me.
+It was ABUSE and it drained me.

 I was reminded that he changed up the rules that caused us to fail.
 He could’ve been straightforward from the start but was too cowardly to do the right thing.
 I condoned it when I shouldn’t have.